 It’s 2018.
 I live and breathe bikes (as much as I can with a family), and ride and race as often as I can (you know, family).
-I have a community of friends and supporters, a house full of awesome bikes, a closet full of riding kits.
+I have a community of friends and supporters, a house full of awesome bikes, and a closet full of riding kits.

-I even have an alter ego: Team Colin (hey, this is MY blog).
+I even have an alter ego: Team Colin (hey, this is my blog).

 …but not really.